medvedevgroup/SibeliaZ/README.md

 Vertices frequency threshold
 ----------------------------
-Mammalian genomes contain many repeated elements that make the graph large and convoluted.
+Input genomes often contain repeated elements that make the graph large and convoluted.
 To deal with this issue, SibeliaZ removes all k-mers with frequency more than a threshold, which is controlled by the option:

 	-a <integer>

-We recommend to set it to the twice of the maximum number of copies a homologous block in the input genomes has.
-For example, if the largest gene family of the input genomes has N members, set -a to at least N * 2.
-However, increasing this value may significantly slow down the computation.
-The default value is 150.
+We recommend setting it to twice the maximum number of copies of a homologous block the underlying input genome collection has.
+For example, assume a single input genome in the collection of the input genomes has a genomic element that is duplicated **D** times and the user is interested in this element being properly aligned across the input.
+This element could be a gene that was duplicated multiple times or a transposon; we assume that **D** is the maximum frequency of occurrence across all such genomic elements of interest in a single genome.

+If there are **N** input genomes containing the genomic element, then the parameter -a should be set to at least **D * N * 2**, otherwise, the genomic element will likely be missing in the resulting alignment.
+If the resources allow, this parameter could be set to a higher value, but setting it too high could significantly delay the computation.
+For example, suppose we align 10 genomes, and each genome has a gene that is duplicated 4 times.
+Hence, the parameter -a should be set to at least 10 * 4 * 2 = 80 or higher.

+The default parameter value is 150 and is optimized for a collection of mammalian genomes.
+This parameter must be adjusted accordingly in case the input contains hundreds of short genomes like bacteria or viruses.

 Bubble size threshold
 ---------------------